CemFFM/Sentimentanalysis/README.md

 page a tutorial on how to do a sentimentanalysis with python.

-I did this for users with not much programming skills but linguistical background to help them to get a corpus of twitterdata and to show/explain them how to do a comparison between sentence based vs document based sentimentanalysis Credits to all AVAILABLE FREE AND SIMPLE sentimentanalysis programms (dec.
+I did this for users with not much programming skills but linguistical background to help them to get a corpus of twitterdata and to show/explain them how to do a comparison between sentence based vs document based sentimentanalysis.

+Credits to all AVAILABLE FREE AND SIMPLE sentimentanalysis programms (dec.
 2019) on github.
 Many thanks to everybody and of course to github for making this exchange and usage possible!